-- 2. Calculate the number of people that only overlap participating AO and AC household-type projects.
+- 1. Calculate the number of people that overlap participating AO, AC, and CO household-type projects.
+To do this, we first calculate the duplicated number of people in participating projects who are in AO, AC, and CO household types.
+To calculate this duplicated count, multiply (a) the duplicated number of people in participating projects in any of the three household type categories by (b) the percentage of duplicated people in participating projects who are in AO, AC, and CO projects.18 We divide this number by 3 to arrive at the unduplicated number of people in participating projects that are in all three household types.19 - 2.
+Calculate the number of people that only overlap participating AO and AC household-type projects.
 If the CoC has AO and AC projects but no CO projects, the overlap is calculated by multiplying (2) the number of duplicated people in AO or AC projects by (b) the percentage of duplicated people in AO or AC projects that are in both AO and AC projects.
 We divide this number by 2 to arrive at the estimated unduplicated number of people that are in both AO and AC projects.
 If the CoC has AO, AC, and CO projects, the number of people overlapping AO and AC projects is determined by first calculating the duplicated number of people in multiple household types.
 To do this, we multiply (a) the total number of duplicated people across all three household types by (b) the percentage of duplicated people in any household type who are in multiple household types.
 We then subtract the duplicated count of people in AO, AC, and CO projects (the overlap count calculated in step 1 prior to dividing by 3).
 This duplicated count of people served in multiple household types, excluding people in all three household types, is then multiplied by the percentage of duplicated people in multiple household types (also excluding people in all three household types) who are in AO and AC projects.
 As with CoCs with no CO projects, we divide by 2 to arrive at the estimated unduplicated number of people in both AO and AC projects. - 3.
 Calculate the number of people that only overlap participating AO and CO household-type projects.
 If the CoC has AO and CO projects but no AC projects, the overlap is calculated by multiplying (a) the number of duplicated people in AO or CO projects by (b) the percentage of duplicated people in AO or CO projects that are in both AO and CO projects.
 We divide this number by 2 to arrive at the estimated unduplicated number of people that are in both AO and CO projects.
-If the CoC has AO, AC, and CO projects, the number of people overlapping AO and CO projects is determined by first calculating the duplicated number of people in either (a) AO and CO projects is determined by first calculating the duplicated number of people in either (a) AO and CO household types or in (b) AC and CO household types.
-To do this, we subtract the duplicated number of people in AO, AC, and CO projects (the overlap count calculated in step 1 prior to dividing by 3) and the duplicated count of people in AO and AC projects (the overlap count calculated in step 2 prior to dividing by 2) from the duplicated count of people served in multiple household types (also calculated in step 2).
-This number is then multiplied by the percentage of duplicated people in either (a) AO and CO projects.
-As with CoCs with no AC projects, we divide this number by 2 to arrive at the estimated unduplicated number of people in either (a) AO and CO projects. - 4.
-Calculate the number of people that only overlap both participating AC and CO householdtype projects.
-If the CoC has AC and CO projects but no AO projects, the overlap is calculated
+If the CoC has AO, AC, and CO projects, the number of people overlapping AO and CO projects is determined by first calculating the duplicated number of people in either (a) AO and

-17 The percentage of duplicated people in participating projects who are in AO, AC, and CO projects is equal to the duplicated number of observed people in AO, AC, and CO household types divided by the total number of duplicated people across all seven household combinations.
+17 The duplicated counts and percentages for the seven household type combinations are based on discrete CoC level data.
+These percentages are then applied to the weight components which were aggregated from the project level to the CoC level.
+18 The percentage of duplicated people in participating projects who are in AO, AC, and CO projects is equal to the duplicated number of observed people in AO, AC, and CO household types divided by the total number of duplicated people across all seven household combinations.